 Contractors and engineers have been using the helical pier system for decades dating clear back to the early 1800’s.
 These piers are used to help stabilize your home if it begins to shift or settle.
 Originally these were used to repair lighthouse foundations.
 Today, helical piers are being used in almost every foundation repair application.
 Because these helical piers are one of the most commonly used types of pier today, you know that they are the right choice for structural piering.
 When the repair is needed for stabilizing a light structural load, the helical pier is the most common choice of engineers today.

 Many times helical piers are the best solution for your foundation repair project due to one of the following factors:

 Helical piers are the number one sought after device for foundation repairs due to the fact that they can be used almost anywhere that traditional deep foundations can be used.
 They also tend to be more economical for limited access sites and work great for vibration-free and noise-free applications.
 Helical piers are installed using a torque driver machine that is generally attached to a mini excavator used to drill them into the ground.
 Helical piers have multiple uses as they can be used for foundation repair applications, or in new home construction.
-The helical piers screw themselves through the many layers of poor, unsupportive soils that lie on the surface until they finally land and secure themselves into bedrock.
+The helical piers screw themselves through the many layers of poor, soils which are not supportive that lie on the surface until they finally land and secure themselves into bedrock.
 The layers are usually revealed by the varying driver torque produced by the torque driver machine and are monitored by gauges that are read and recorded by our machine operator.
 Sections are continually added as the pier is screwed into the ground.
 The final section is then cut off at the proper location and installed with the appropriate load-bearing plate.

 Give Tar Heel Foundation Solutions a call today and let’s get started getting your home and foundation back to square one!